itsmunim/kustron/ReadMe.md

 - It will ask you a few questions regarding your application; the questions are pretty straight-forward and self-explanatory

-- Once you have provided all the answers, a `deployment` folder will be generated with all the necessary files
+- Once you have provided all the answers, a `k8s` folder will be generated with all the necessary files

 - If you have chosen the option to generate pipeline, it will also generate a `Makefile` and `gitlab` pipeline for you